Far Cry 6: Release

-The game was originally scheduled for release on February 18, 2021, on PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, Xbox Series X/S, and Amazon Luna.
-On October 29, 2020, Ubisoft announced that the release would be delayed due to impacts from the ongoing COVID-19 pandemic.
+Far Cry 6 was originally scheduled for release on February 18, 2021, on PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One and Xbox Series X/S. On October 29, 2020, Ubisoft announced that the release would be delayed due to the ongoing COVID-19 pandemic.
 During Ubisoft's quarterly earnings call in February 2021, the company announced that the game would be released before September 30, 2021.
 As part of further gameplay reveals on May 28, 2021, Ubisoft also announced the planned release date for Far Cry 6 as October 7, 2021.

-As part of the game's season pass, additional content includes story episodes letting the player take on the role of three antagonists from preceding Far Cry titles: Vaas Montenegro (Michael Mando) from Far Cry 3, Pagan Min (Troy Baker) from Far Cry 4, and Joseph Seed (Greg Bryk) from Far Cry 5 and Far Cry New Dawn.
+As part of the game's season pass, additional content includes story episodes letting the player take on the role of three antagonists from preceding Far Cry titles: Vaas Montenegro from Far Cry 3, Pagan Min from Far Cry 4, and Joseph Seed from Far Cry 5 and Far Cry New Dawn, with Michael Mando, Troy Baker, and Greg Bryk reprising their respective roles.
 In addition, the season pass comes with an updated version of Far Cry 3: Blood Dragon.
 Additional free content includes a guest appearance by Danny Trejo, a Rambo-inspired mission, and a crossover mission with Stranger Things.

+A separate paid expansion titled Lost Between Worlds was released on December 6, 2022.
+In this expansion, Dani finds themselves stranded in a space between worlds after stumbling across an alien spaceship and an alien artificial intelligence named FAI.

 Reception

-Far Cry 6 received "generally favorable" reviews for the Xbox Series X/S versions, but "mixed or average" reviews for the Windows and PlayStation 5 versions, according to review aggregator Metacritic.
+Far Cry 6 received "mixed or average" reviews from critics, while the Xbox Series X/S version received "generally favorable" reviews, according to review aggregator website Metacritic.